Home

 2022-05-08 21:46:17

-"I was just on the lookout for something that appeared fascinating," Young stated, and when she noticed it, she knew she had to have it.
+"I was just searching for anything that appeared fascinating," Young said, and when she noticed it, she knew she had to have it.

-"It was a bargain at $35, there was no motive not to buy it," Younger said.
-She advised CNN Friday she has been reselling her vintage finds since 2011.
+"It was a discount at $35, there was no purpose to not purchase it," Young stated.
+She instructed CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any historical past to it.